scientific-python/learn.scientific-python.org/content/maintainers/managing-conflict.md

 ### When to step in
-Once discussions begin to get heated, with misunderstandings and accusations getting thrown it, it is best to step in, ask people to cool off, and try to find a way for them to understand each other.
+Once discussions begin to get heated, with misunderstandings and accusations getting thrown in, immediate resolution can be difficult.
+At this point, project leaders should consider stepping in, asking involved parties to cool off, and try to find a way for them to understand each other.